 This is a non-cash loss that due to accounting standards must be reported as contributing to Council's year end result.
 Council entered a number of interest rate hedging (protection) arrangements some time ago when interest rates were expected to remain relatively high, if not increase.
 No one at that time could have predicted that the historical low interest rates of recent years would prevail.
-As a result, accounting standards require Council to recognise the loss on these arrangements as an expense throughout the year.
+As a result accounting standards require Council to recognise the loss on these arrangements as an expense throughout the year.
+In layman terms this is a 'paper transaction' that contributes to the year end result and it does not fully impact on Council's cash position at year end.